 GET vs POST

 GET and POST stand as two fundamental verbs enabling web interactions.
-Understanding their differences is crucial for effective web development:
+Understanding their differences is crucial for effective web development as they are two of the most commonly used HTTP request methods for communicating between clients (like web browsers) and servers.

 Operation